This post may contain affiliate links. Read our disclosure here.

 3. Know When to Buy

-CheapAir.com conducted a study last year to show the best time to book the cheapest tickets.
+CheapAir.com conducted a survey a couple of years ago to show the best time to book the cheapest tickets.
 Admittedly, this window is always changing and it’s more of just a good guess.
 The solid number their study came up with was 47 days in advance is the best time to book your airline tickets.
 More broadly: one to four months out is the booking window you should be aiming for.

 4. Have Flexible Travel Dates